iotaledger/integration-services/documentation/docs/getting_started/installation/node_setup.md

 ### Set up the Audit-Trail Gateway

-1. Move into the folder `audit-trail-gw`.
+1. Move into the folder `api/audit-trail-gw`.
 2. Run the following commands to install dependencies, build the project, set up the API, and finally start the Audit-Trail Gateway:

 ```bash